nabid97/Tempo/README.md

 - **Integration Tests**: Ensures end-to-end functionality.
 - **Deployment**:
   - Backend to AWS ECS (Fargate).
-  - Frontend to AWS S3 and CloudFront.
+  - Frontend to AWS S3.

 Trigger the pipeline by pushing to the `main` branch.